BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

 * Technical name: bad_connector_woocommerce.
 * Add new menu in Connectors > Woocommerce > WooCommerce Backends.
 * Add new menu in Connectors > Configrations > Settings.
-* Add object woo.backend, woo.product.category, woo.product.image.url, woo.tax  and woo.sale.status on submenu Connectors.
+* Add object woo.backend, woo.product.category, woo.product.image.url, woo.tax, woo.payment.gateway and woo.sale.status on submenu Connectors.
 * Add object woo.settings on submenu Settings.
 * Submenu of Configurations > WooCommerce Sale Status which is use to store all the WooCommerce Sale Order Status.
 * Required field are Location,Client Key,Client Secret.